Everyday Life (Coldplay album): Live performances

 During an online press conference on 1 November, Coldplay announced they would perform Everyday Life in two shows at the Amman Citadel in Jordan, on 22 November, the release date of the album.
 The first show showcased the band performing the first half of the album Sunrise at 4:00 a.m.
 GMT, and the second show featured the performance of Sunset at 2:00 p.m.
 GMT.
 The shows, which were livestreamed on YouTube, marked the band's first ever performances in the country.
 Both shows were promoted and advertised as YouTube Originals.
 The two shows were performed without an audience, but the following night the band performed their first public show at the Citadel.
 On 18 November, the band announced a one-off show at the London Natural History Museum on 25 November, with proceeds from the show to be donated to an environmental charity.
 However, the band announced that they would not play a world tour to promote the album until they had addressed concerns regarding travel and the environmental impact of the shows.
-After taking two years to craft a sustainability plan for touring, Coldplay would embark on the Music of the Spheres World Tour in March 2022 in support of their following album, Music of the Spheres.
-The tour would incorporate songs from Everyday Life into the set list.
+After taking two years to craft a sustainability plan for touring, Coldplay embark on the Music of the Spheres World Tour in March 2022 in support of their following albums, Music of the Spheres and Moon Music.
+The tour incorporated songs from Everyday Life into the set list.

 Singles

-"Orphans" and "Arabesque" were released as the lead singles on 24 October 2019 during the Annie Mac show on BBC Radio 1.
+According to Martin, the album "doesn't really have singles and was never meant to.
+We had to pull a song off it".
+"Orphans" and "Arabesque" were released as a double lead on 24 October 2019, during the Annie Mac show on BBC Radio 1.
 On the next day, a music video for "Orphans" came out.
 Its companion piece, "Arabesque", however, does not have one.
-"Everyday Life" was then released a promotional single on 3 November 2019, with its video debut on 9 December 2019 and the song's appearance on United Kingdom and Italy's contemporary hit radio in the following weeks.
-Two days before the album's release, a music video for "Daddy" and a lyric video for "Champion of the World" were released, the latter was released as a promotional single to the United States' radio stations on 25 February 2020.
-The "Cry Cry Cry" music video, which was co-directed by Chris' girlfriend Dakota Johnson, was released on 14 February 2020.
-The "Trouble in Town" music video was released on 12 March 2020.
+"Everyday Life" was then launched as a promotional single on 3 November.
+Its music video premiered on 9 December and the song was sent to United Kingdom and Italy's contemporary hit radio in the following weeks.
+Two days before the album's release, a music video for "Daddy" and a lyric video for "Champion of the World" were made available, the latter impacted radio stations across the United States as a promotional single on 25 February 2020.
+The "Cry Cry Cry" music video, which was co-directed by Dakota Johnson, was released on 14 February.
+The "Trouble in Town" video came out on 12 March.